Toward precise $\xi$ gauge fixing for the lattice QCD: Summary

 \section{Summary}

 In this work, we first establishes the empirical dependence of RI/MOM renormalization constants for quark bilinear operators on Landau gauge-fixing precision.
+We demonstrate that the deviation scales universally as \(\sim \theta^{1/2}\) across operators (scalar, tensor, EMT), RI/MOM scales, and fermion discretizations.

+Thus imprecise Landau gauge fixing differs from \(\xi\) gauge fixing with \(\xi \propto \theta\), owing to the distinct parameter dependencies of physical quantities (\(\sim \theta^{1/2}\) versus \(\xi\)), which originate from the respective distributions of deviations from the Landau gauge.
+It further allows us to rule out an interpretation of imprecise gauge fixing within the soft covariant gauge framework~\cite{Fachin:1991pu,Henty:1996kv} based on the continuum quantization proposal~\cite{Parrinello:1990pm,Zwanziger:1990tn}.
+Perturbatively, the soft covariant gauge approaches the Landau gauge in the \(M^2 \to \infty\) limit with a \(1/M^2\) correction~\cite{Fachin:1993qg}.
+If our imprecise gauge fixing were equivalent to a soft covariant gauge with some \(M^2\), we would expect deviations scaling as \(1/M^2\).
+In contrast, our observed scaling is \(\sim \theta^{1/2} \propto 1/M\), which is qualitatively different.
+Moreover, as noted in the literature~\cite{Henty:1996kv}, reaching the \(1/M^2 \to 0\) limit in the soft covariant gauge corresponds to a weighted average of different minimum of $\theta$ and then numerically challenging.
+Thus it is unlikely to be achieved by imprecise gauge fixing for a given minimum of $\theta$.

-We demonstrate universality across operators (scalar, tensor, EMT), RI/MOM scales, and fermion discretizations.
-Leveraging this universality, we develop a precision extrapolation procedure to eliminate gauge-fixing residuals in the $\xi$ gauge.
-Using this method, lattice calculations of \(Z^{\rm RI}_{S,T}\) up to $\xi\sim$ 1 achieve 0.2\% agreement with 3-loop perturbative results.
+Building on this analysis, we introduce a precision extrapolation procedure that eliminates gauge-fixing residuals in the \(\xi\) gauge.
+Applying this method, our lattice calculations of \(Z^{\rm RI}_{S,T}\) for \(\xi \le 1\) achieve 0.3\% consistency with three-loop perturbative results.

+Nevertheless, the empirical form for the \(\theta\) dependence of the $\xi$-dependent quantities remain an assumption.
+Unlike Landau gauge, the \(\xi\)-gauge fixing problem is ill-posed, so the precision extrapolation here should be viewed as a practical tool rather than a rigorously justified limit.

-Concurrently, we provide a framework to quantify systematic uncertainties from imprecise gauge fixing.
-The precision requirements intensify at small lattice spacings \(a\) and/or small RI/MOM scales \(\mu\), making our extrapolation method essential for accurate infrared parton studies ($\mu\le$ 1 GeV).
-Thus our approach enables systematic studies of $\xi$-dependent quark/gluon propagators and their non-perturbative infrared interactions, with controlled gauge-fixing uncertainties.
-These advances can be beneficial for kinds of phenomenological descriptions of non-perturbative QCD.
+Given that precision sensitivity grow significantly at small lattice spacings \(a\) or low RI/MOM scales \(\mu\) (e.g., \(\mu \lesssim 1\) GeV), this extrapolation method is especially valuable for accurate infrared parton studies.
+It also paves the way for systematic investigations of \(\xi\)-dependent quark and gluon propagators and their non-perturbative infrared interactions under controlled gauge-fixing uncertainties.
+As such, this work provides a foundation for improving a range of phenomenological models of non-perturbative QCD.